QuarkNerd/blog/mjose/_posts/2014-11-14-d3_chartcomponents_rsi.md

 And that's it, discounting the chart setup code, an RSI indicator in a few lines of code.

-The above code does not create the candle chart or any other data series but you can see a full example of this in the [examples](https://github.com/ScottLogic/d3-financial-components/tree/master/examples) on GitHub.
-The all singing, all dancing [AngularJS based example](https://github.com/ScottLogic/d3-financial-components/tree/master/examples/angular-example) and a [simple example](https://github.com/ScottLogic/d3-financial-components/tree/master/examples/simple-example).
+The above code does not create the candle chart or any other data series but you can see a full example of this in the examples folder of the project.

 ## Component code walkthrough

-While I've included relevant code snippets in this blog post, you might want to grab the full [Javascript file](https://github.com/ScottLogic/d3-financial-components/blob/master/components/indicators/relativeStrengthIndex.js) from GitHub.
+While I've included relevant code snippets in this blog post, you might want to grab the full [project from GitHub](https://github.com/ScottLogic/d3-financial-components).

 The component is encapsulated in a namespace as making all of the components global would get messy further down the line.
 The components all live under the `sl` namespace and this particular component lives in the `sl.indicators` namespace.
 The encapsulation code is shown below.